 The Mathematics Tutoring Center provides tutoring in MA 107, MA 110, MA 113, MA 115, MA 120, MA 171, and MA 172.
 The tutoring center is conveniently located in the Shelby Center for Science and Technology where most of the mathematics courses are taught, and is staffed by graduate assistants.
 The hours of the tutoring center vary from semester to semester.
 For more information, please call the Mathematical Sciences Department at 256.824.6470, or visit our web site at www.math.uah.edu.

 Mathematics Computer Laboratory

 The Mathematics Computer Laboratory has approximately 20 computers equipped with a variety of mathematical software packages including Maple, MATLAB, and various tutorial programs.
-Located in the Applied Science Building, the Mathematics Computer Lab is open only to students enrolled in math courses, and a student ID is required in the Lab.
+Located on the lower level of the Shelby Center in Room 006, the Mathematics Computer Lab is open only to students enrolled in math courses, and a student ID is required in the Lab.
 It is open approximately 35 hours per week and is staffed by undergraduate student assistants.
 For more information, please call the Mathematical Sciences Department at 256.824.6470, or visit our website at www.math.uah.edu.

 Physics Success Center

-The Success Center exists to provide a central location (Optics Building 200) from which students in the physical sciences can seek guidance from experienced tutoring personnel free of charge.
-The center is supported by Physics Department faculty and provides supplementary class materials as well as on-gong tutoring.
+The Physics Success Center exists to provide a central location (Optics Building 200) from which students in the physical sciences can seek guidance from experienced tutoring personnel free of charge.
+The center is supported by Physics Department faculty and provides supplementary class materials as well as on-going tutoring.